Abstract

 Related

-- Enhancing social inclusion among older adults in Côte-des-Neiges: Characteristics and research agenda of a Canadian Living Lab (accepted).
-Journal of Innovation Management.
+- Enhancing social inclusion among older adults in Côte-des-Neiges: Characteristics and research agenda of a Canadian Living Lab (2025).
+Journal of Innovation Management, 13(1).

 - Stress and retirement (2024).
 Economic Modelling, Volume 131, February 2024, 106617.